-The (x, y)-score as defined in Subsection 3.3 is an ordinal index of preference intensity (a higher x means a higher weight on the other's payoff when the DM is behind while a higher y means a higher weight on the other's payoff when the DM is ahead) and as such is not normalized with respect to the four design parameters (e, g, s, t).
+The (x, y)-score as defined in the previous subsection is an ordinal index of preference intensity (a higher x means a higher weight on the other's payoff when the DM is behind while a higher y means a higher weight on the other's payoff when the DM is ahead) and as such is not normalized with respect to the four design parameters (e, g, s, t).
 This makes it difficult to compare the results of studies which use different sets of design parameters.
 This might be regarded as a drawback as the proposed test design is per se well suited for measuring the distributional preferences in experiments and representative surveys with large samples.
 To make the results of different studies comparable (even if they use different sets of design parameters) it might be advisable to replace the (x, y)-score by a cardinal metric that is equally easy to compute and has a similar intuitive interpretation.
 One way to get to such a metric is to translate the (x, y)-score into parameter ranges in structured models frequently used in the literature.
 The most widely used functional form in the empirical literature (see, for instance, Cabrales et al. 2010, Blanco et al. 2011 and Iriberri and Rey-Biel 2013) is the piecewise linear model introduced by Fehr and Schmidt (1999) as a description of self-centered inequality aversion and extended by Charness and Rabin (2002) to allow for other forms of distributional concerns.
-In the reciprocity free version the Charness and Rabin (CR) representation of preferences takes the form where γ and σ are parameters assumed to satisfy $\sigma \le \gamma < 1$ and where I is an indicator variable that takes the value of one if the condition in the subscript is met and the value of zero otherwise.
+In the reciprocity free version the Charness and Rabin (CR) representation of preferences takes the form where γ and σ are parameters assumed to satisfy $\sigma \leq \gamma < 1$ and where I is an indicator variable that takes the value of one if the condition in the subscript is met and the value of zero otherwise.
 This formulation says that the DM's utility is a linear combination of her own material payoff and the other person's material payoff and that the (otherwise constant) weight the DM puts on the other's payoff might depend on whether the other is ahead or behind.
-If one is willing to assume that subjects' preferences can be approximated by this form, how do (x, y)scores translate into parameter ranges in this model?
+If one is willing to assume that subjects' preferences can be approximated by this form, how do (x, y)scores in the symmetric basic version of the EET translate into parameter ranges in this model?
 This question is easily answered.
 Consider the X-List first.
-In this domain a DM with CR-preferences weakly prefers LEFT to RIGHT in row $r \in \{1,..., 2t+1\}$ iff $(1 - \sigma)[e + (r-t-1)s] + \sigma(e + g) \ge e$.
-Thus, assuming that a DM who is
+In this domain a DM with CRpreferences weakly prefers LEFT to RIGHT in row $r \in \{1,..., 2t+1\}$ iff $(1 - \sigma)[e + (r-t-1)s] + \sigma(e + g) \geq e$.
+Thus, assuming that a DM who is indifferent decides for LEFT, the relationship between x-score and parameter range of σ in the piecewise linear model is as shown in Table 4.
+Using the same tie breaking rule (an indifferent DM decides for LEFT) for the Y-List we get a similar table (not shown) with x-score replaced by y-score, σ replaced by γ , and strict inequalities replaced by weak ones (and vice versa).